-Growing up, I was never a big seafood fan, but I credit Pearl's with converting me.
-The original location near NW 63rd quickly became one of my favorites.
-The seafood selection is nearly limitless here, suited to any taste.
-I suggest the Asian mahi mahi or the bacon-wrapped fried shrimp with black cherry mustard sauce.
+Not a big seafood fan?
+Pearl's might just convert you.
+The original location is near NW 63rd and the seafood selection is nearly limitless and suited to any taste.
+You can't go wrong with the Asian mahi-mahi or the bacon-wrapped fried shrimp with black cherry mustard sauce.

 - Phone: (405) 848-8008

-Yes, it's the same company behind another on my list, but Pearl's Crabtown is a different experience entirely.
+Yes, it's the same company behind the Oyster Bar, but Pearl's Crabtown is a different experience entirely.
 Located in a renovated warehouse in Bricktown, the restaurant is a casual Cajun eatery in which piles of broiled seafood are placed on paper right on your table.
-Jazz and blues music play as you dine on such specialties as jambalaya, shrimp creole or Louisiana crab cakes with tangy remoulade sauce.
+Jazz and blues music plays as you dine on such specialties as jambalaya, shrimp creole or Louisiana crab cakes with tangy remoulade sauce.

 - Phone: (405) 232-7227

 The Metro is not exclusively seafood, of course.
 In fact, it's considered French cuisine, but you'll find what their website calls "tastes from around the world."
-You'll also find some top-notch seafood.
-When I go to the Metro, I almost always order a seafood appetizer such as the smoked salmon or crab cakes.
+You'll also find some top-notch seafood, such as the smoked salmon or crab cakes appetizers.
 But at this fine dining establishment, there are some fantastic seafood entrees as well.
 The butter poached lobster is quite expensive, but you won't complain when you try it.

-Another crossover from my top unique OKC restaurants list, Mickey Mantle's is named as a steakhouse.
-And the steak is delicious.
+Mickey Mantle's is named as a steakhouse, and the steak is delicious.
 But so are the numerous seafood options such as Alaskan king crab legs, lobster and a salmon with lemon butter sauce.

 - Phone: (405) 272-0777